Vadamarachchi Operation: Phase two and Indian intervention

 With the objective of Phase One achieved, the second stage of this operation was launched on June 3, 1987, with a thrust towards Achchuveli, the goal of which was to capture the city of Jaffna, less than 20 km away.
 Iddaikadu was captured and the militants fell back to Achchuveli Maha Vidyalayam, making a stand.
 The advance was halted here; Capt.
 Navaratne was hit by a rifle grenade.
 However, mortar fire from Thondamanaru broke the resistance and the troops captured Achchuveli.
 The pressure from the Indian government mounted.

-The Indian government cracked down on LTTE operations in India in November 1986, but had instructed the Sri Lankan government not to carry out any major offensives against the LTTE.
+The Indian government cracked down on LTTE operations in India in November 1986, but had requested the Sri Lankan government not to carry out any major offensives against the LTTE.
 At the start of the second phase, Sri Lankan listening posts intercepted LTTE communications urgently requesting their cadres in Tamil Nadu to request help to save them from complete destruction from the Chief Minister of Tamil Nadu.
 On pressure from the state government of Tamil Nadu, the Indian government demanded the cessation of the offensive, claiming it would end the suffering of the civilian population.
 President Jayewardene and Minister Athulathmudali were furious, as they saw this as a direct intervention by India in the internal matters of Sri Lanka, and a strong protest was lodged with the Indian High Commissioner in Colombo.
 The Indian government supported a flotilla of boats that sailed from Tamil Nadu, claiming it was bringing relief supplies.
 The Sri Lankan Navy intercepted the flotilla within Sri Lankan territorial waters.
 After the navy threatened to open fire if the boats crossed into Sri Lankan territorial waters, the flotilla turned back.
-The Indian government responded by sending five An-32s of the Paratroop Training School escorted by Mirage 2000s of the No. 7 Squadron armed with Matra Magic II AAMs with the threat that "force" would be used if opposed by the Sri Lanka Air Force; 22 tons of humanitarian relief supplies were dropped in the Jaffna area on June 4 in Operation Poomalai, in what was termed a violation of territorial sovereignty by Sri Lanka.
+The Indian government responded by sending five An-32s of the Paratroop Training School escorted by Mirage 2000s of the No. 7 Squadron armed with Matra Magic II AAMs with the threat that "force" would be used if opposed by the Sri Lanka Air Force; 22 tons of what were claimed to be humanitarian relief supplies were dropped in the Jaffna area on June 4 in Operation Poomalai, in what was termed a violation of territorial sovereignty by Sri Lanka.

 With the prospect of Indian intervention made clear by Operation Poomalai, President Jayewardene ordered a halt to the offensive and the second phase of the operation was abandoned.
 Indian forces landed in Sri Lanka on July 29 with the signing of the Indo-Sri-Lankan accord.